 We are also working to communicate better with patients and their families by implementing ED Patient Liaisons, so everyone is aware of the kind of care being given, and what needs to be done to continue that care once the patient leaves.

 Is our ED able to handle critical injuries and illnesses?

 Yes!
 St. Anthony’s Medical Center is the only Level II Trauma Center in South St. Louis County and Jefferson County.
 This means we have the resources available to manage the care of critically injured patients at all times.

-St. Anthony’s is also one of only a few hospitals in the St. Louis metro area accredited by The Joint Commission as a Primary Stroke Center, and we have earned the highest level of accreditation available as a Chest Pain Center from the Society of Chest Pain Centers.
+St. Anthony’s is also one of only a few hospitals in the St. Louis metro area accredited by The Joint Commission as a Primary Stroke Center.

 How busy is St. Anthony’s Emergency Department?